 In recent years, you have probably seen the headlines about bisphenol A (BPA) and the controversies surrounding it.
 A lot of information has come out about this chemical and how exposure to it can affect our health.
 But, what exactly is BPA?
 Should we really be worried about it?
-Let’s explore these topics and how to limit your exposure and what BPA water filters are best.
+Let’s explore these topics, how to limit your exposure and what BPA water filters are best.

 What is Bisphenol A?